← HOME

 What's Next?

-In Part 2, CPU registers will be discussed, I will answer some important stuff about how C and assembly will be used during development of Our OS.
+In Part 2, I will answer some important stuff about how C and assembly will be used during development of Our OS.
 How C and assembly will be combinedly used, and insights over special kind of C we will be using.

 If you liked this you can help by, Buying me a Coffee.
 If you are broke unlike me, consider emailing to naitikmundra2008@gmail.com with your feedback and suggestions, highly appreciated.